anymaniax/cf-workers-query/README.md

 };
 ```

-To have revalidation automatically when the stale time is reached, you need to provide a `waitUntil` function to the `createQuery` function.
+To have revalidation automatically when the stale time is reached, you need to provide the `executionCtx` to the `createQuery` function.

 You can also use the `defineCFExecutionContext` function to define a custom execution context for the query.
 Can be useful if you are using a something like [hono](https://github.com/honojs/hono) or [remix](https://remix.run/).